 An Independent Review of BitVault®, the World’s First blockchain phone

-NEW ZEALAND /Guest Writer/2 January 2018 – An Introduction:- The BitVault® Blockchain communicator is a phone that provides secure calls, video calling, messaging, web browsing and storage for some of the most popular cryptocurrencies available on the market.
+NEW ZEALAND 2 January 2018 – An Introduction:- The BitVault® Blockchain communicator is a phone that provides secure calls, video calling, messaging, web browsing and storage for some of the most popular cryptocurrencies available on the market.

 It uses biometric security with fingerprints and iris scanning with Third Party Independent Multilayer Security (3IMS).
 A removable security key also applies extra security.